rafisiregar/rafisiregar/README.md

 ---

-## About Me
+## 👋 About Me

-👋 Hi, I’m Rafi!
-I'm an IT Education graduate with a strong passion for Data Science and Machine Learning.
-I’m all about solving real-world problems by turning data into insights and creating smart, data-driven solutions.
+Hello, I’m Rafi Arya Siregar, but you can just call me Rafi!
+Here's a brief introduction about me:

 - 🎓 IT Education graduate with a passion for Data Science and Machine Learning.
 - 🔍 Skilled in data analysis, building interactive dashboards, and deploying machine learning models.